Skip to Content

 Our Mission

-The Sybil Lung Cancer Consortium is an alliance of leading scientists and clinicians taking a proactive approach through the development and deployment of state-of-the-art AI tools like Sybil that can help detect lung cancer earlier.
+The Sybil Implementation Consortium is an alliance of leading scientists and clinicians taking a proactive approach through the development and deployment of state-of-the-art AI tools like Sybil that can help detect lung cancer earlier.
 We aim to change screening policies to accommodate AI tools that could transform our understanding of lung health.

 Read more